wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Assign contact requests to different staff members
 * Easy to use contact form builder
 <BR>
-= The contact form plugin is fully translated to: =
+= vCita contact form is now available in the following Languages: =
 * English
 * Spanish
 * Franch